The Space Transport with Electronic Circuitry

 Developed along with the Star Bird, the Star Bird Command Base was a huge cardboard and paper playset to dock your spaceship at.
 It came with tiny plastic men and vehicles and had some neat prop pieces, but nothing terribly exciting.
 I would have loved this as a kid, but unfortunately Santa thought it was too big.

-Ever wonder why they changed the name of the second generation vehicles?
+Ever wonder why they changed the name of the second-generation vehicles?
 To distinguish their line from Star Wars.
 Lawsuits were flying as toy companies flocked to copy Star Wars toys and Milton Bradley wanted none of that action.
 So, they changed from "Star" to "Space" just in case the line kept growing.
-If you feel like making a toy car donation to yours truly, email me!

 Have a question about a toy you have or one you are looking for?
 Send me an e-mail!